 - Kit rentals are for four days from Thursday mornings to Sunday afternoon.

-- Payment is due before kit is picked up.
+- Payment is due before or at time of picked up.

 - There will be a $30 per day late fee for each additional day beyond the return day.

 - We expect our kits to be used with respect and to have all materials returned to us properly and in good condition.
 If the kit is damaged, lost or has missing pieces, a minimum $100 replacement fee will be charged.

 - Please review the Terms & Conditions before purchase.